 What is the function of collagen in the body?

-Collagen ensures that the skin remains strong and firm.
-It works closely with elastin to give the skin its flexibility.
-Collagen also strengthens cartilage structures and gives tendons and ligaments their capacity to hold the bones together.
-Under the surface of the skin, the collagen fibres form a kind of basic network that gives the skin a firm structure and keeps it supple at the same time.
+Collagen keeps the skin firm and toned.
+It works closely with elastin, which gives the skin its flexibility.
+Collagen also strengthens cartilage structures and gives tendons and ligaments their ability to hold bones together.
+Beneath the skin’s surface, collagen fibres form a kind of basic framework that gives the skin a firm structure while keeping it flexible.

 The body produces collagen itself.
-But with age, it produces less and less of it.
-Oxidative stress also leads to a deficiency of collagen.
+But as we age, it produces less and less of it.
+Oxidative stress also leads to a lack of collagen.
 There are then too many free radicals in the body, which destroy the collagen fibres.
-As a consequence, the skin increasingly loses its elasticity – it slackens and wrinkles are formed.
+As a result, the skin loses its elasticity – it sags and wrinkles emerge.
 This process cannot be stopped completely.
-Everybody ages naturally.
-But if oxidative stress is the cause of the lack of collagen production, the skin can age prematurely.
-You can do something to combat precisely that!
+Every person ages naturally.
+However, if oxidative stress is the cause of the lack of collagen production, the skin can age prematurely.
+This is exactly what you can do about it!

 HOW DO I SUPPLY MY BODY WITH COLLAGEN?

 If the body does not produce enough collagen on its own, you can also supply it from the outside.
 A good regular skincare routine, using creams and lotions that contain collagen, will slow down the ageing process.
 Also, add collagen to your diet!
 Of all foods, animal products are the best sources of collagen.